jbcodeforce/vuejs-studies/docs/index.md

 ## Basic concepts

-* First index.html page includes vue scripts and a <div id="app">
+* First index.html page includes vuejs scripts and a `<div id="app">`
-* The `main.js` defines the Vue instance, links it to the single page app, and render the application and mounts the components to the #app of the index.html.
+* The `main.js` defines the Vue app instance, links it to the single page app, and render the application and mounts the components to the #app of the index.html.
-* The App.vue defines the root component, page template. css and components to include.
+* The App.vue defines the root component, page template. css and the components to include.
 * Components are used in html template as element.
 * CSS styles that will be applied to this component and any child component of this component
 * Data is interpolated via {{}} in html.
 It is used to display data.